Home

 Generator

-The generator on these cars tended to make the batteries run hot.
-And that's what made the louvers a necessity.
+The use of a generator on these early 1964 Mustang cars tended to make the batteries run hot.
+And that's what made these louvers a necessity.

 Voltage Regulator: A large separate voltage regulator, similar to that mounted on the Thunderbirds of that vintage, was mounted on the engine side of the radiator mount on the driver's side.